finbourne/lusid-sdk-csharp-preview/sdk/docs/LegalEntitiesApi.md

             try
             {
-                // [EXPERIMENTAL] GetLegalEntityAccessMetadataByKey: Get an entry identified by a metadataKey in the Access Metadata of a Legal Entity
+                // [EARLY ACCESS] GetLegalEntityAccessMetadataByKey: Get an entry identified by a metadataKey in the Access Metadata of a Legal Entity
                 ICollection<AccessMetadataValue> result = apiInstance.GetLegalEntityAccessMetadataByKey(idTypeScope, idTypeCode, code, metadataKey, effectiveAt, asAt);
                 Debug.WriteLine(result);
             }